fionahiklas/simple-kubernetes-crd/etoperator/README.md

 A simple operator with a CRD to create an "electric trees" resource.

-You don't have to carry out any of the steps in this documentation file, this is what I did to get everything up and running.

 __TODO:__ Write some unit tests for the operator!
 The SDK seems to make the operator code eminently testable (defined input/output, injected client)